httpie/cli/docs/README.md

 The default behavior of automatically reading `stdin` is typically not desirable during non-interactive invocations.
 You most likely want to use the `--ignore-stdin` option to disable it.

-It is a common *gotcha* that without this option HTTPie seemingly hangs.
-What happens is that when HTTPie is invoked, for example, from a cron job, `stdin` is not connected to a terminal.
-Therefore, the rules for [redirected input](#redirected-input) apply, i.e. HTTPie starts to read it expecting that the request body will be passed through.
-And since there’s neither data nor `EOF`, it will get stuck.
-So unless you’re piping some data to HTTPie, the `--ignore-stdin` flag should be used in scripts.

-Also, it might be good to set a connection `--timeout` limit to prevent your program from hanging if the server never responds.
+It's important to know that without the `--ignore-stdin` option, HTTPie may appear to have stopped working (hang).
+This happens because, in situations where HTTPie is invoked outside of an interactive session, such as from a cron job, stdin is not connected to a terminal.
+This means that the rules for [redirected input](#redirected-input) will be followed.
+When stdin is redirected, HTTPie assumes that the input will contain the request body, and it waits for the input to be provided.
+However, since there is no input data or an end-of-file signal, HTTPie gets stuck.
+To avoid this problem, the `--ignore-stdin` flag should be used in scripts, unless data is being piped to HTTPie.

+To prevent your program from becoming unresponsive when the server fails to respond, it's a good idea to use the `--timeout` option to set a connection timeout limit.

 ## Plugin manager